joshcanhelp/josh-to-11/input/symlinked/posts/2010-04-14-making-a-commitment-to-better-output-no-more-fcking-typos.md

 ---
-title: "Making a commitment to better output: NO MORE F*CKING TYPOS"
+title: 'Making a commitment to better output: NO MORE F*CKING TYPOS'
-excerpt: ""
+excerpt: 'The number-one cause for broken pages, missed messages, mysterious errors, and general frustration is, from where I stand, uncorrected fat-finger errors.'
-modified: 2016-04-03 02:32:59
+modified: 2016-04-03T02:32:59.000Z
-tags: ["Design"]
-featured_img:
 wpid: 1526
+tags:
+  - Design
+featured_img: null
 ---